davetron5000/naildrivin5.com-OLD/source/_posts/2012-04-02-the-nine-facets-of-an-awesome-command-line-app.markdown

 categories:
 ---

-When creating the outlinen for [my book][clibook] (now officially published and in print!), I decided to organize it around the nine facets of an awesome command-line app.
+When creating the outline for [my book][clibook] (now officially published and in print!), I decided to organize it around the nine facets of an awesome command-line app.
 [Each chapter][toc] focuses on one of these facets.
 They state that an awesome command-line app should: